marley/loop101/README.md

 Extras:

 - [ ] Add [internationalization](https://www.i18next.com/) to all the strings.
 This allows you to show different translations of the website text.
 (INTERMEDIATE)

+# Questions?
+Having trouble running the code?
+Please post any questions in [Issues](https://github.com/marley/loop101/issues).
+Please include as many details as possible.
+Maybe your question will help someone else in the future!
+I will try to respond to all questions.
+If you are a FrauenLoop student or alumna, you can also ask in our Slack.